ancient-military-history

 The Roman military machine was not merely a collection of disciplined legionaries but a system of logistics, supply, and, crucially, static defense.
 The legionary fortification—whether a temporary marching camp thrown up after a long day's march or a permanent stone fortress guarding a frontier—was the physical embodiment of Roman engineering and organizational genius.
 These structures were far more than walls and ditches; they were carefully planned settlements that housed, trained, and protected thousands of soldiers while projecting Roman authority deep into conquered territories.
 Understanding their construction and defensive features reveals how Rome maintained its grip on a vast and often hostile empire for centuries.

 The standard Roman fort, known as a castrum (plural: castra), evolved over time but maintained core principles rooted in Greek military theory and adapted through centuries of field experience.
-The size of a legionary fortress was enormous, typically covering 50-60 acres (around 20-25 hectares) for a full legion of approximately 5,000 men, plus auxiliaries, servants, and animals.
+The size of a legionary fortress was enormous, typically covering 50–60 acres (around 20–25 hectares) for a full legion of approximately 5,000 men, plus auxiliaries, servants, and animals.
 The layout was remarkably consistent, a testament to the standardization that made the Roman army so effective.
-This consistency allowed a legionary marching into a unfamiliar fort to immediately know where to find the commander's headquarters, the granaries, and his own barracks.
+This consistency allowed a legionary marching into an unfamiliar fort to immediately know where to find the commander's headquarters, the granaries, and his own barracks.

 Construction of Roman Legionary Fortifications